 Annual membership dues are payable at the beginning of June.
 Our jury is generally held sometime in June.
 The anonymous jury consists of professional artists, gallery owners, and some members of our Steering Committee.
 There is no jury fee for ORA members.

 If you want to become a member, complete the member application and send it in with your $50 dues.
-Current members need only to send dues to our President, Esther Liberman.
+Current members need only to send dues to our Co-Treasurer Lou Jaffe.

 If you intend to sell at our sales events, or show in our exhibits, you will need to be juried, to determine which shows you qualify for.
-Please complete the jury application Application Form and send it along with your membership application to our President, Esther Liberman.
+Please complete the 2019 Ora Jury Application and send it along with your membership application to our President, Esther Liberman.